hissssst/pathex/guides/path.md

 Every path-closure is a closure of two arguments:
 * Operation name (atom)
-* Operation arguments, tuple which size depends on an operations
+* Operation arguments, tuple which size depends on an operation

 Currently every path-closure has 3 operations:
 ```elixir